GautamGupta/bb-legacy-plugins/front-page-topics/trunk/readme.txt

 === Front Page Topics ===
 Tags: page_topics, pagination
 Contributors: mdawaffe
+Requires at least: 0.8
-Stable Tag: 0.7.2
+Stable Tag: 0.8

-Front Page Topics allows you to change the number of topics shown on the front page without effecting other pages in bbPress.
+Front Page Topics allows you to change the number of topics or posts shown on most of your bbPress pages.

 == Installation ==